Mathematical Analysis of the van der Waals Equation: Discussion and Conclusions

 \section{Discussion and Conclusions}

-The results reported allow one to trace the isothermal compression of {\it any substance} subjected to the van der Waals model at any temperature below the critical, starting at the gaseous phase at high volumes, in the following manner.
-The isolation interval of the biggest van der Waals root $V_C$ is $3b < V_C < V_0 + b$, where $V_0 = RT/p$ is the ideal gas volume.
+The results reported allow one to trace the isothermal compression of {\it any substance} subjected to the van der Waals model at any temperature above $T_0$ (only positive pressures are considered), starting at the gaseous phase at high volumes, in the following manner.
+The localization interval of the biggest van der Waals root $V_C$ is $3b \le V_C < V_0 + b$, where $V_0 = RT/p$ is the ideal gas volume.
 Hence, when the volume reaches a value somewhere below $V_0 + b$, the phase of supercooled vapour commences (point $C$ on Figure 1).
 This phase continues until the local maximum (point $N$ on Figure 1) is reached, which cannot happen for volumes above $(3 + \sqrt{5})b$ --- the upper end of the isolation interval of the local maximum $N$.
 The states between points $N$ and $M$ (the local maximum and the local minimum, respectively, see Figure 1) are unstable and cannot be realized as the pressure drops with the drop of the volume.
 This is the phase in which both gas and liquid co-exist.
 With the further compression of the substance beyond the local minimum $M$, only superheated liquid exists.
-As the lower end of the isolation interval of the local minimum $M$ is determined as $2b$, one can be certain that there is no gas at volume $V < 2b$ --- one only has superheated liquid.
-Once the volume gets below $3b/2$ --- the lower end of the isolation interval of the smallest root $V_A$ --- the phase is entirely that of liquid (compression below $b$ is impossible in the van der Waals model).
+As the lower end of the isolation interval of the local minimum $M$ is determined as $2b$, one can be certain that there is no gas at volume $V < 2b$ --- there is only superheated liquid.
+Once the volume gets below $3b/2$ --- the lower end of the localization interval of the smallest root $V_A$ --- the phase is entirely that of liquid (compression below $b$ is impossible in the van der Waals model).